Pedroxam/PHP-FFmpeg-Command-Execution/README.md

 Then just click on start button and wait for magic !

-Tip: You can use <a href="https://www.mrfdev.com/ffmpeg-command-generator">this tools</a> to generate ffmpeg commands.
+Tips: You can use <a href="http://www.mackinger.at/ffmpeg/">this tools</a> to generate ffmpeg commands.

 Credits:
 <ul>